 A. Well, the island is very much dominated by tech house and EDM.
 On one side you have the very dark parties, bass heavy parties and of course the whole drug thing.
 Then on the other side you have the ‘Las Vegas’ EDM type parties, and there’s a big gap in between.
 There are people who want to have a good time listening to music rather than ‘deep’ or ‘cheesy’.
 So we wanted to be in the middle with something that’s a bit more comfortable, kinda nicer but not super posh and that’s where Glitterbox came in.
 You want people to go home with a smile on their faces.
 Now there are actually people trying to copy this!

-Q. I was at your Dublin gig in District 8 recently, it was a great party.
+Q. I was at your Dublin gig in District 8 last year, it was a great party.
 What do you think of the Irish crowd?

 A. I was quite surprised, because they were so enthusiastic from the moment I played my first track, it was crazy.
 It was actually kinda hard for me, I mean after the first track I was thinking, where do I go from here?
 But it worked, people were genuinely just having a good time and that is the best.
 When you see people dancing and smiling, that’s what it’s all about.